top of page

 Feelings of shame, uncertainty and chaos would haunt me in the years to come because of living in a home where no one listened, and boundaries were not honored.
 The memories of childhood were painful because those I looked for guidance and protection never “showed up.”

-My parents and family not only betrayed me, they exploited me.
+My parents and family not only betrayed me, but they also exploited me.

 The first time I confronted my mother about the childhood rapes I endured, she called me a ‘slut.’